-Eating peanuts, nuts or seafood may seem trivial, but for people living with food allergies, it can be life-threatening.
+Eating is a trivial thing, except for people living with a food allergy.
+For them, it can be life-threatening.

 Food allergy—the hidden threat

-Food allergies affect between 4 and 6% of Quebec's population.
-It is a reality that can cause a great sense of daily concern.
-The intensity of a food-related allergic reaction can greatly vary—at times it can be mild and without major consequence, and in certain cases, it can lead to death.
+Food allergies affect 4 to 6% of Quebec's population.
+It is a reality that can cause a great deal of anxiety on a daily basis.
+The intensity of a food-related allergic reaction can greatly vary: sometimes mild and of little consequence, it can, in some cases, lead to death.

 The causes of food allergies